 Life and physical science coursework should include both lecture and laboratory components in each of the following areas:

 Additional coursework is recommended, but not required for admission:

 All courses must be taken at an accredited institution and must be transferable at the baccalaureate level.
 All courses must be completed with a "C" grade (2.00 on a 4.00 scale) or higher.
 A grade of "C-" is not satisfactory unless it is equivalent to a 2.00 on a 4.00 scale.

-Students must have earned a baccalaureate degree and a minimum cumulative GPA of 2.75 (on a 4.00 scale).
-Note: Beginning Fall 2013, applicants will be required to have a baccalaureate degree and a minimum GPA of 3.00.
-Those between a 2.75 and 2.99 may be considered for admission under an Alternative Admissions Track Plan (AATP).
+Students must have earned a baccalaureate degree and a minimum GPA of 3.00.
+Those between a 2.75 and 2.99 may be admitted under an Alternative Admissions Track Plan (AATP).

-Students who desire a chiropractic education but have undergraduate degrees with a non-science major, or those who fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.
-Under the prerequisite program, students can finish the above prerequisites *, **, *** in an accelerated format during two eight-week mini-terms prior to starting their doctoral program.
+Students who have completed their baccalaureate degree but fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.

 Students who are in the process of completing the above prerequisites at another institution are still welcome and encouraged to apply.
 Please contact the Office of Admissions at 1-800-826-6285 or firstname.lastname@example.org to speak with an Admissions Counselor regarding admission.